Christ Tshiunza: International career

-At international level, before making his debut for Wales in 2021, he was qualified to play for England, Wales or France, as well as his native DR Congo.
+At international level, before making his debut for Wales in 2021, he was qualified to play for England, Wales or France, as well as the DR Congo.

 He played in a friendly match for England Under-20s in March 2021.
 He was then called up by Wales for the 2021 Six Nations Under 20s Championship, playing in four of their five matches and scoring the opening try in the final match against Scotland.

 In October 2021, he was called up to the Wales senior team for their Autumn international series against New Zealand, South Africa, Fiji and Australia.
 He made his international debut against Fiji at the Millennium Stadium on 14 November 2021.

 A hamstring injury ruled Tshiunza out of contention for the 2022 Six Nations Championship.

 Tshiunza returned to Wales U20 in July 2022, for the U20 Summer Series, scoring against Italy, and reaching the final to play South Africa.

 On 18 October 2022 Tshiunza was selected in the squad for the 2022 end-of-year rugby union internationals, and came off the bench in the first test against New Zealand.
 Tshiunza missed the following match against Argentina due to injury, and was unavailable for the final match against Australia due to the match falling outside the designated test window.

 Tshiunza was named in the Wales squad for the 2023 Six Nations Championship.